CristyTarantino/SemanticHTMLPortfolioProject/README.md

 git subtree push --prefix src origin gh-pages
 ```

 This will push the `src` folder up to GitHub on the `gh-pages` branch.
-After that, you should be able to open up `http://username.github.io/SemanticHTMLPortfolioProject`, where `username` is your GitHub username.
+After that, you should be able to open up `http://cristytarantino.github.io/SemanticHTMLPortfolioProject`.